Table of Contents

 - Subcutaneous emphysema

 3. A 40-year-old man is brought to the emergency department by ambulance.
-After an episode of severe vomiting he had suddenly felt stabbing pains on the left thoracic side.
-Since then, he complains of increasing dyspnea.
+After an episode of severe vomiting, he suddenly experiences stabbing pains on the left thoracic side.
+He then begins to complain of increasing dyspnea.
 The patient shows cold welding and is tachycardic.
-In his anamnesis, alcohol abuse is found.
-In his chest X-ray, you notice a widened mediastinum and cutaneous emphysema on the jugular.
-What diagnosis is most likely?
+Alcohol abuse is noted in his anamnesis.
+Chest X-ray reveals a widened mediastinum and cutaneous emphysema on the jugular.
+Which diagnosis is most likely?

 - Esophageal variceal rupture.